sailfishos-mirror/bind9/doc/arm/advanced.rst

 When looking up an address in nibble format, the address components are simply reversed, just as in IPv4, and ``ip6.arpa.`` is appended to the resulting name.
-For example, the following would provide reverse name lookup for a host with address ``2001:db8::1``:
+For example, the following would provide a reverse name lookup for a host with address ``2001:db8::1``:

 ::